 A significant amount of work was done to make the house habitable, and by spring, 1972, massive gardens were prepared and planted and mulched with old hay from the barn, and ambitious plans were debated.
 The original thought of tearing down the barn and using the wood to build a geodesic dome was discouraged by an Islander, disturbed by the proposal of destroying a sturdy, hand built structure.
 He also just happened to have several heifers to sell.
 Someone else had a tractor we could buy.

 By this time there were a number of members and more visitors, and lots of enthusiastic labour.
 Thus, the early days of our history.

 When the commune broke up, reasonably amicably, on June 30, 1975, those who stayed were determined to repay debts as quickly as possible to those who left.
 The latter were kind enough to wait for repayment, allowing the farm to survive.
 We are still in touch with many of those who left, and they are still our friends.
 We are proud of that part of our history.

 Over the next 36 years, we have been creative in finding new ways to make mistakes, but we’ve learned from them.
 Our five shareholders: Ian, Christopher, Don, Dianne and Sally each contribute as we are able, and have found an amicable tolerance for each others’ foibles, and respect for each others’ strengths.
 We raised another barn and children and now contribute in raising their children.
 We have 4 gardens and are starting a fifth.
 We and our children now live in 5 homes on the Island.
-We started the Wool Shed and this website store to use our wool byproduct more productively and that is growing too.
+We started the Wool Shed and this online store to use our wool byproduct more productively and that is growing too.
 We have sold lamb privately to satisfied customers for over 35 years.